The P4P Approach

 Our Approach

-The Paradigm for Parity® coalition provides our member companies with the tools, insights, and best practices needed to close the gender gap in their corporate leadership.
+The Paradigm for Parity® coalition equips member companies with the tools, insights, and proven strategies needed to close the gender gap and build more inclusive leadership at every level of the organization.

 The plan enables companies to secure the best talent to become future leaders.